Tricklebyte/BlazorId_App/README.md

 # BlazorId_App
-**Sample Blazor Server Application (with IdentityServer and API)<br/>** This Example solution demonstrates how to do the following:
+**Sample Blazor Server Application (with IdentityServer and API)<br/>** This Example solution demonstrates how to:
 * Integrate a Blazor Server application with IdentityServer using auth code flow with PKCE protection.
 * Configure a custom user claim in Identity Server and propagate it to the application cookie during user authentication.
 * Include the custom user claim in the access token when calling the API.
 * Use a shared authorization policy to secure the application and API.

 # Blazor App Features
-**The Blazor Server App provides two protected User features:**
+**This application provides two protected User features:**<br/>
-* **View App Claims:** Displays the claims of the current User identity for the application.
+* **APP Identity:** Displays the claims of the current User identity for the application.
-* **View API Claims:** Calls a test API, which is protected by IdentityServer.
+* **API Identity:** Calls a test API, which is protected by IdentityServer.
 The API will return the user claims it received with the request as JSON to the application.
-The application then display those claims to the User.
+The application then display those claims to the User.<br/>
+Action Links appear in the Left Nav Menu only when a User is authorized to use them. <br/>
+These app features, and the API controller method use a single authorization policy located in a shared project.<br/>
+The policy requires custom user claim **userApp_claim** with valud "identity".

+These allow the user to view all claims that have been assigned, and to differentiate between the Application user claims set and the API user claims set.
 * **Blazor Server Application**
    * Scaffolded Blazor Server template project, protected by Identity Server using Authorization Code flow w/PKCE
    * Has protected views that display the User Claim set for the application or api